princekf/5by1/server/README.md

 To add a new empty controller, type in `yarn lb4 controller [<name>]` from the command-line of your application's root directory.
+### Relations

+To add a new empty controller, type in `yarn lb4 relation` from the command-line of your application's root directory.